 Forest Bioeconomy Sciences and Technology (BEST)

-Want to help lead the world’s shift from fossil fuels to sustainable sources?
-The BEST program is the faculty’s newest BSc degree and the first in Canada to focus on the growing bioeconomy – the parts of the economy that involve producing renewable biological resources and transforming them into valuable products.
+Are you interested in being a part of the world’s shift from fossil fuels to sustainable sources?
+The BEST program is the faculty’s newest BSc degree and the first in Canada to focus on the growing bioeconomy including the production of renewable biological resources and transforming them into valuable products.
 You’ll learn how to design and develop innovative products and biofuels from forest and plant materials, as well as guide government policies and land use strategies for a sustainable future.

 “Starting this September, the BEST program will enrol its inaugural class, learning the sciences required to address the global challenge of combatting climate change using biobased alternatives.”